🚨 Scam Guide · 2026

 You're admiring the Golden Roof when a friendly couple asks if you'd mind taking their photo.

 You oblige, and as you hand the camera back, the person fumbles it deliberately -- the camera hits the cobblestones.
 They gasp and show you a cracked screen, insisting you dropped it and demanding 200 to 300 euros for replacement.
 The camera was already broken before they handed it to you.
-Travelers on r/travel and Austrian travel forums have flagged this as one of the few scams that surfaces in Innsbruck, typically targeting tourists at the city's most photographed landmark.
+Travelers on traveler reports and Austrian travel forums have flagged this as one of the few scams that surfaces in Innsbruck, typically targeting tourists at the city's most photographed landmark.
 The scammers count on your politeness and guilt to extract a quick cash payment.

 Red Flags